trevordblack/OptixInOneWeekend/publishing/book.md

   - Section 2: Making a Scene

 ### Appendices ###
-- THESE MAY ALL JUST BELONG IN THE BODY OF THE TEXT!!!
 - CMakeLists.txt explanation
 - Random Number Generators
 - Differences between Acceleration Structures